-Even if you work in sales or marketing, it’s likely that you’re being sold or marketed to more often then you’re selling to others.
-Whether it’s targeted advertising on your most-frequented websites, or in-person sales pitches at your local stores, you’re almost constantly being asked to consider a panoply of different products and services.
+Even if you work in sales or marketing, you're likely being sold or marketed to more often than selling to others.
+Whether it's targeted advertising on your most-frequented websites or in-person sales pitches at your local stores, you're almost constantly being asked to consider a panoply of different products and services.

-Now, let's imagine that in the middle of an in-person sales pitch, the salesperson start referring to you as a “lead.”
-She asks you what steps they can take to “convert” you and “close the deal.”
-Just a guess, but it’s hard to imagine that you’ll want to buy from this business.
+Let's imagine that in the middle of an in-person sales pitch, the salesperson starts referring to you as a "lead."
+She asks you what steps they can take to "convert" you and "close the deal."
+Just a guess, but it's hard to imagine you'll want to buy from this business.
 Why?
-Because they’re talking about the sale in terms of the business’s needs rather than yours.
-In other words, they’re failing to consider the Buyer’s Journey.
+Because they're talking about the sale in terms of the business's needs rather than yours.
+In other words, they're failing to consider the Buyer's Journey.

 Buyer's Journey vs. Sales Funnel

 So what, exactly, is the Buyer's Journey?
 Simply put, it's the entire sales and marketing process reimagined from the buyer's perspective.
 Rather than moving from a lead to a conversion, the buyer begins by identifying a need or issue, researching the issue to ascertain whether anyone is selling a viable solution, and then making a decision based on his or her own needs.